swaps12/Blog21/README.md

 ----------------------------- Creating Database -----------------------------------------------------

+1. Create a db on mysql prompt using the following command.

+mysql> create database Blog21;

+2. Quit the mysql prompt.
+Change terminal directory to the path where Blog21 is cloned.

-1. Using Blog21.sql create the tables and fill in data using the following command.
+3. Using Blog21.sql, create the tables and dump data.

 $ mysql -u[UserName] -p[Password] Blog21 < Blog21.sql